You are here

 COSA joins iTunes U, offering free standards-aligned, teacher-developed course content for Oregon schools

-The Confederation of Oregon School Administrators (COSA) today announced the launch of COSA on iTunes U, which provides free college-and-career-readiness standards-aligned course content for Oregon classroom teachers in the four core subject areas of mathematics, science, social studies and English language arts.
+The Coalition of Oregon School Administrators (COSA) today announced the launch of COSA on iTunes U, which provides free college-and-career-readiness standards-aligned course content for Oregon classroom teachers in the four core subject areas of mathematics, science, social studies and English language arts.
 The announcement was made to about 700 Oregon school leaders at the 40th Annual COSA Conference in Seaside.

 With more than 1 billion downloads, iTunes U is the world’s largest online catalog of free educational content that helps educators create courses, including lectures, assignments, books, quizzes and syllabi, and offers them to millions of iOS users around the world.
 COSA was prompted to launch this initiative due to the increasing number of iPad implementations in Oregon school districts and the desire among Oregon educators to provide more student-centered and college-and-career-readiness-aligned instructions.

 “This partnership breaks new ground in Oregon – with districts contributing teachers’ time, teachers contributing their knowledge and skill, and COSA providing training and support and web resources – to provide an affordable solution for making high-quality digital content available to schools that have increasing needs for flexible student-centered learning options,” COSA Executive Director Craig Hawkins said.

 COSA on iTunes U makes it easy for teachers to access high-quality digital content that aligns to college and career readiness standards from the App Store, iBook Store, the iTunes Store, and other web-based sources that align to college and career readiness standards.